IfeIlori/EventManagementBackend/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the ISC License.

 ## 🙏 Acknowledgments

 - React + Vite template